Noah Igbinoghene

-Noah Igbinoghene (/ɪgbɛ'nɔːgɪniː/ igg-beh-NAWG-ih-nee; born November 27, 1999) is an American professional football cornerback for the Washington Commanders of the National Football League (NFL).
+Noah Igbinoghene (/ɪgbɛ'nɔːgɪniː/ igg-beh-NAWG-ih-nee; born November 27, 1999) is an American professional football cornerback for the Cleveland Browns of the National Football League (NFL).
 He played college football for the Auburn Tigers and was selected by the Miami Dolphins in the first round of the 2020 NFL draft.
-Igbinoghene has also played in the NFL for the Dallas Cowboys.
+Igbinoghene has also played for the Dallas Cowboys and Washington Commanders.
 He is the son of Olympic athletes Festus Igbinoghene and Faith Idehen.

 Early life

 Igbinoghene was born on November 27, 1999, in Trussville, Alabama.
 He is of Nigerian descent, and lived in Nigeria for part of his life.
 Both of his parents, Festus and Faith, were Olympic athletes in track and field.